-Task 6.0 -Meetings and Conferences
+Task 6.0 - Meetings and Conferences

 Attend and participate during SHSP Implementation Team and Emphasis Area Team Meetings, Communications Coordinating Council, SHSP training, including but not limited to MPO, Parish and City Council meetings.
 Participation may include but is not limited to taking meeting minutes, coordinating with coalition members for meeting updates and reporting progress.
 Plan, conduct and document regional safety coalition meetings.
-Full Safety Coalition meetings should be held quarterly at a minimum.
-Regional emphasis area team meetings are encouraged to be held on a monthly basis.
+Full Safety Coalition meetings should at least two (2) times a year.
+Regional emphasis area team meetings are encouraged to be held at least one time per quarter or as needed.
 It is the coordinator's responsibility to ensure minutes are recorded at monthly regional emphasis area meetings and full coalition meetings.
 Meeting minutes should be shared with coalition members prior to the next meeting.
 Solicit input from partners and team leaders to develop meeting agendas.
 Seek out national and statewide conferences to attend and participate in.